A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Conclusion and Future Work

-The author would like to acknowledge the support of the Software Engineering and Automation Research Laboratory (LaPEA), where the research was developed and conducted.
-The infrastructure and resources provided were essential for the completion of the work.
+\bmhead{Acknowledgements} The authors would like to acknowledge the support of the Software Engineering and Automation Research Laboratory, where the research was developed and conducted.
+The infrastructure and resources provided were crucial for completing the work.